nodejs/node/doc/api/util.markdown

     util.format('%s:%s', 'foo'); // 'foo:%s'

-If there are more arguments than placeholders, the extra arguments are converted to strings with `util.inspect()` and these strings are concatenated, delimited by a space.
+If there are more arguments than placeholders, the extra arguments are coerced to strings (for objects and symbols, `util.inspect()` is used) and then concatenated, delimited by a space.

     util.format('%s:%s', 'foo', 'bar', 'baz'); // 'foo:bar baz'